c-h-johnson/configurinator/README.md

 ## Supported program configs

-all configurations are listed in [./config/](config/)
+all configurations are listed in [./configurinator/config/](configurinator/config/)

 # Requirements

-- python >= 3.8
+- python >= 3.10

 # Usage

 to configure everything automatically run `sh all.sh`

-you can also selectively run for each program: `python config/firefox`

-you can even choose to only configure a certain aspect of the program: `python config/bash/prompt.py`